 Operations & Logistics

 What will you need to implement a focused project?
-Develop critical thinking and problem solving skills as you face operational challenges with your project teammates.
-Games and exercises will strengthen your creative thinking before you plan and execute your venture on campus and prepare to launch it post-program.
+Develop critical thinking and problem solving skills as you face operational planning challenges with your project teammates.
+Games and exercises will strengthen your creative thinking before you develop your venture on campus and prepare to launch it post-program.

 Listen to guest speakers discuss how they built awareness for their companies and causes.
 Study market trends to determine what makes a brand “cool” and resonate with potential clients and partners.
 Learn how to effectively communicate your message effectively using social media and other emerging marketing and advertising tools.

 Design realistic financial models and gain effective strategies for fundraising.
 Along with your teammates, create and present budgets for your venture project, and role-play interviews and pitches to potential investors and/or donors.